Reck1618/PhotoAlbum_materialUI/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Description

+This is a simple react project, photo album, built with material UI.
+The main goal of this project was to learn material UI.

 ## Available Scripts